petermunro/graphql-exercises/03-fragments.md

                 }
             }
         }

+    > Note: Auto-complete doesn't work when using aliases in GraphiQL (bug?).
+Remove the alias temporarily to see the correct autocompletions.

 2. This can be rewritten, as there is duplication across the subfields.
 First, define a fragment that contains the fields you want to reuse, but don't execute the query yet: